 Common locations where you might find a callus include:

 Calluses can become very painful and even develop a center or core, called a nucleation that can cause significant pain.
 If you’re experiencing pain from a callus, make an appointment with the best foot doctor in NYC, Dr. Sophia Solomon.

 All symptoms should always be evaluated with a thorough consultation and examination by your podiatrist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.

-Calluses can be caused by a number of things and your podiatric doctor in Manhattan will discuss what you can do to reduce your symptoms during your visit.
+Calluses can be caused by a number of things and your podiatric doctor in Manhattan, Dr. Solomon will discuss what you can do to reduce your symptoms during your visit.
 Common causes are:

 - Repeated rubbing or friction: Pressure on the same spot of your foot can cause a callus.
 If, for example, you have a job where you’re on your feet a lot, you’re putting pressure on the same places on your feet over and over.
 A callus might build up to try to cushion those places.

 - Ill-fitting shoes: If your shoes don’t fit well, whether they’re too big or too small, the shoes rub certain spots repeatedly.
 This commonly causes a callus, especially if your job or daily routine requires you to walk or stand for long periods of time.
 Talk to your Manhattan podiatric doctor about supportive shoes for your feet.
 If you’re not sure what you should look for in a good shoe, ask the best foot specialist Dr. Sophia Solomon to make some recommendations.

 - No socks: Socks actually give you some support.
 They buffer your foot if your shoe rubs..
 You’ll be surprised at how much better your feet feel with even the thinnest socks.